Comparisons11 min read

 Surfshark makes the most sense if you:

-• Want the best features-per-dollar ratio on a 12 or 24-month plan
+• Want the best bang for your buck on a 12 or 24-month plan

-• Have a household with many devices — unlimited connections is becoming standard, but Surfshark was doing it before most competitors caught up
+• Have a ton of devices at home — unlimited connections is standard now, but Surfshark was doing it before others caught up

-• Live in or frequently travel through countries with internet censorship (China, UAE, etc.) — camouflage mode is genuinely useful here, not just a marketing bullet point
+• Live in or regularly travel to countries with strict internet controls (China, UAE, etc.) — camouflage mode is genuinely helpful here, not just marketing talk

-• Want built-in ad and tracker blocking without installing extra software
+• Want built-in ad and tracker blocking without extra software

 Who Should Choose IPVanish?

-• Are a heavy torrenter who wants SOCKS5 proxy access included without extra configuration
+• Are a serious torrenter who wants SOCKS5 proxy access included

-• Want to set up a VPN at the router level for whole-home coverage — IPVanish's documentation here is genuinely excellent, one of the best I've seen
+• Want to configure a VPN at the router level for whole-home protection — IPVanish's documentation is genuinely excellent here

-• Run a home lab or smart home with devices that don't support native VPN apps
+• Have a smart home with devices that don't natively support VPN apps

-• Just want a simple, no-frills VPN that works reliably without a learning curve
+• Just want a simple, no-nonsense VPN that works without any learning curve

-• Already have a security suite and don't need bundled extras like CleanWeb
+• Already have security software and don't need bundled extras like CleanWeb

 Verdict: Surfshark vs IPVanish 2026

-For most people reading this, Surfshark is the better value in 2026.
-It costs less on long-term plans, offers more features, sits in a better jurisdiction, and has a more modern app across every platform.
-The math really isn't complicated.
+For most people, Surfshark delivers better value in 2026.
+It costs less on long-term plans, packs in more features, sits in a better jurisdiction, and has a more modern interface everywhere.
+The comparison really isn't that complicated.

-That said — and I want to be clear about this — calling IPVanish a bad product would be genuinely unfair.
-It's a solid, proven VPN that's been around for over a decade and does certain things, particularly SOCKS5 proxy support and router configuration, better than Surfshark.
-If those specific use cases match yours, the modest price premium on the 2-year plan might actually be worth it.
+But here's the thing — calling IPVanish a bad choice would be unfair.
+It's a solid, battle-tested VPN that's been running for over a decade and does certain things — particularly SOCKS5 proxy and router configuration — better than Surfshark.
+If those specific needs match yours, the slightly higher 2-year price might actually be worth it.

-Fun fact: both services offer a 30-day money-back guarantee, so you can test either one without real financial risk.
-That's worth using if you're still on the fence — don't just take my word for it.
+One more thing: both services offer a 30-day money-back guarantee, so you can actually test either one without any risk.
+That's worth using if you're still torn — don't just take my word for it.

 👉 Try Surfshark: Surfshark 👉 Try IPVanish: Ipvanish